biancashiromoto/basic-sql-queries/README.md

 ## 🇺🇸 About this project

 This project was developed as part of a Web Development course and focuses on a set of SQL queries to retrieve and manipulate data from the "Northwind" database.
-These queries cover SELECT, UPDATE and INSERT operations, and contain explanations for each requirement.
+These queries cover SELECT, UPDATE and INSERT operations and are in the files entitled `challenge##`.
+Each of the files contain explanations for each project requirement.

 ## 📝 Installation
 1. Clone the repository `git@github.com:biancashiromoto/basic-sql-queries.git`